NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 teaching: 0
 exercises: 0
 questions:
-- "How to interpolate pressure levels?"
+- "How to interpolate data to pressure levels?"
 objectives:
 - "Learn to interpolate data to pressure levels"
 keypoints: